nmaguiar/openaf-docs/docs/reference/ow_format.md

 __ow.format.string.grid(aMatrix, aX, aY, aBgPattern, shouldReturn) : String__

 ````
 Will generate a aX per aY grid to be displayed with aBgPattern (defaults to " ").
 Each grid cell with use the contents on aMatrix array of an array.
-Each cell content can be a map with obj (a Map), a xspan/yspan for in cell spacing, a type (either map, table or string)  and a title.
+Each cell content can be a map with obj (a Map), a xspan/yspan for in cell spacing, a type (either map, table, func or string)  and a title.
 If shouldReturn = true it will just return the string content instead of trying to print it.          +
 ````
 ### ow.format.string.leftPad